HusenjanDev/Quartz/content/Documents/0018 Onboarding Microsoft Defender for Identity.md

 title: "Onboarding Microsoft Defender for Identity"
 created: 2025-10-22
 modified: 2025-10-22
-description: "Microsoft Defender for Identity collects signals from Windows Active Directory to better detect, investigate, and respond to cyberthreats."
+description: "Microsoft Defender for Identity comes with the Microsoft Defender XDR suite and it's purpose is to better detect, investigate, and respond to cyberthreat by using Active Directory signals.."
 keywords: ["Microsoft Defender", "Microsoft Defender XDR", "Microsoft Defender for Identity"]
 tags: ["Microsoft Defender XDR"]
 draft: false